Retina specialists

 Condition

-Many people occasionally see some floating material in their vision.
-This may appear as a dot, a translucent short string, or a “tadpole”.
-These floaters are often seen only under bright lighting circumstances, for example, against snow or a bright sky or a white ceiling.
+Many people occasionally notice floating objects in their field of vision, which may appear as dots, translucent threads, or "tadpoles."
+These floaters are typically most noticeable in bright lighting conditions, such as against a snowy background, a clear sky, or a white ceiling.
 Some patients first notice them when looking through a microscope or binoculars.
 Most such floaters are visible again under similar lighting conditions.
 These non-worrisome floaters represent flecks of material floating in a liquid pocket within the vitreous gel-bag in the back of the eye.

 Image depicting what floaters look like to someone looking at the sky.
 Floaters appear as small, shadowy shapes or specks drifting across the field of vision, often resembling threads, spots, or cobwebs.